Man Wanted Baby Boy Not Girl, Reportedly Broke Infant Daughter’s Ribs 28 Times

-A man allegedly left his 3-month-old daughter with multiple rib fractures and brain damage because she was not a boy.
+A man allegedly left his three-month-old daughter with multiple rib fractures and brain damage because she was not a boy.
 Newsweek is reporting that Jason Bittner, a chiropractor, based in Warren County, Ohio purportedly left his infant daughter with severe brain injuries and close to 30 rib fractures.
 The fractures were at different stages of healing, a pointer that the doctor had being physically abusing the little infant, repeatedly in her short life.

-Warren County Prosecutor, David Fornshell, speaking to the Miami Herald, revealed that the brutality of the injuries, were inconsistent with the explanations provided by the 33-year-old chiropractor, who claimed the infant was involved in a domestic accident.
+Warren County Prosecutor, David Fornshell, speaking to the Miami Herald, revealed that the brutality of the injuries was inconsistent with the explanations provided by the 33-year-old chiropractor, who claimed the infant was involved in a domestic accident.

 Court documents revealed that the mother of the infant was the one who took the baby girl to the Cincinnati Children’s Hospital, a week after the latest assault.
 Bittner who describes himself as a passionate Christian and Jesus Christ lover, despite his medical training, allegedly refused to treat his daughter’s injuries.
 It was when doctors saw the severity of the baby’s injuries at the hospital, that they got the police involved.

 Jason Bittner was arrested at his business premises and charged with assault and child endangerment.
-He runs the well-respected practice with his wife, Casey and they both have another 2-year-old girl.
+He runs the well-respected practice with his wife, Casey and they both have another two-year-old girl.

 Ohio chiropractor Jason Bittner, 33, is accused of abusing his three-month-old daughter because … https://t.co/EWelavmT6k via @MailOnline